Home » ADHD Parenting » How to Encourage Summer Reading

 During the school year, I read mostly after my kids are in bed.
 But this summer–watch out!
 I am going to be reading ALL THE TIME.
 Kids who see their parents reading understand that reading is FUN and something many people CHOOSE to do.
 Modeling a behavior is very powerful!!

-7. Enjoying our old favorites
+7. Enjoying Some old favorites

 We have some long standing reading resources that still make our list!